-September to mid-April is lobster catching season and many spiny lobsters can be found in ports all around Nobeoka.
-Spiny lobsters caught in Nobeoka are fresh and rich.
-The best way to prepare spiny lobster is to grill it with salt or eat it as sashimi.
+September to mid-April is lobster season and many spiny lobsters can be found in ports all around Nobeoka.
+Spiny lobsters caught in Nobeoka have a fresh and rich taste.
+The best way to prepare spiny lobsters is to grill them with salt or eat them raw as sashimi.

 This festival is held for three months from September.
 Diners can enjoy fresh Ise Ebi at reasonable prices at restaurants along the road that connects Nobeoka City and Saiki City in Oita Prefecture.

 Fresh fish are loaded from nearby ports; and you can enjoy the exciting way it's charcoal grilled right in front of you.

 This valley features magnificent combination of clear water stream and granite rocks.
 The scenery of water, rocks and autumn leaves is absolutely beautiful.

 Nobeoka Tourist Association

 Hours: 9:00am - 5:00pm / Closed: Sat, Sun, and holidays

 Hours: 8:30am - 5:30pm / Open year around

 Address: JR Nobeoka Station